features · Sep 3, 2014

 • Dart Editor performance is not optimal for large project (yet).

-Embraced by strong type support, writing in Dart is much more robust than in JavaScript.
+Embraced by strong type support, writing in Dart is much more reliable than in JavaScript.
 Also, Dart is less verbose than Java, and sometimes (for example, with function expression) even less verbose than vanilla - - JavaScript.
 In general, working with Dart is comfortable, except for a few things:

 • Final field must be initialized at initializer, eariler than constructor body.